 Messrs.
 Leon Steyn, Charles Bangor-Jones, Rupert Stow, Jean-Pierre Nicolle, Tony Mealing and Ian McLennan were members of the Executive Committee throughout the year.
-Ms Michelle Leahy, Ms Sandra Knowles, Mr. Gary Williams, and Mr. Dan Peacock, who are all employed by other entities in the Utmost Group, also attended meetings of the Executive Committee during the year in their respective Utmost Group roles as Heads of UCS, Human Resources, Proposition, and Chief Technology Officer.
+Ms Michelle Leahy, Ms Sandra Knowles, Mr. Gary Williams, Mr. Glenn Morrissey, and Mr. Dan Peacock, who are all employed by other entities in the Utmost Group, also attended meetings of the Executive Committee during the year in their respective Utmost Group roles as Heads of UCS, Human Resources, Proposition, IT and Change Management, and Chief Technology Officer respectively.